nvidia-holoscan/holoscan-sensor-bridge/docs/user_guide/introduction.md

 Holoscan Sensor Bridge software can be run on any system that is supported by NVIDIA [Holoscan](https://docs.nvidia.com/holoscan/sdk-user-guide/holoscan_core.html).
-For the best performance, an [IGX](https://www.nvidia.com/en-us/edge-computing/products/igx) system, using
+For the best performance, an [IGX](https://www.nvidia.com/en-us/edge-computing/products/igx) system using
 [ConnectX SmartNICs](https://www.nvidia.com/content/dam/en-zz/Solutions/networking/ethernet-adapters/connectx-7-datasheet-Final.pdf)
-are recommended.
+is recommended.
 In systems without ConnectX NICs, such as the [Jetson AGX Orin](https://developer.nvidia.com/embedded/learn/jetson-agx-orin-devkit-user-guide/index.html), performance is limited by the host OS network stack.